Security¶

 Note this is a policy control, not an isolation boundary (the controller still has cluster-wide read RBAC).
 Pair it with admission policy (Kyverno, OPA) constraining who can add the projectable=true annotation for defense-in-depth.

 The chart ships a supportedKinds value that narrows the operator's ClusterRole from the default */* to an explicit allowlist.
-Every entry becomes a discrete RBAC rule with the full verb set (get, list, watch, create, update, patch, delete — a Projection needs both read on its source and write on its destination).
+Every entry becomes a discrete RBAC rule with the full verb set (get, list, watch, create, update, patch, delete — the controller needs both read on its source and write on its destination).

 Strict — read+write for two core-group Kinds: